gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 The residuals in a time series model are what is left over after fitting a model.
 For many time series models, the residuals are equal to the difference between the observations and the corresponding fitted values.
 Residuals are useful in checking whether a model has adequately captures the information in the data.
 A good forecasting method will yielf residuals with the following properties: the residuals are uncorrelated; the residuals have zero mean.
+Any forecasting method that does not satisfy properties can be improved.
+In addition to these essential properties, it is useful but not necessary for the residuals to also have the following properties: the residuals have constant variance; the residuals are normally distributed.